joesixpack/stakewars-III-challenges/11/README.md

 Issue all rewards as discounted bonds (in exchange for LP tokens, stablecoins and/or tokens) -- vesting the rewards over a period of time to prevent arbitration.
 This will also eliminate impermanent loss for those providing liquidity.
 To mitigate death spiral issues from self-reinforcing panic selling, the rewards must be allowed to be single-side stakable at a commensurate APY to act as an effective token sink.

+Platform-Boost

+Grant reward hodlers the ability to boost-lock their tokens for a set duration in exchange for a larger share (multiplier) of the platform rewards.

 Platform-Governance

 Grant reward hodlers the ability to participate in governance voting via vote-locking.
 Such hodlers earn more rewards by committing their tokens to strictly voting for a set time period of time and actively participate in proposal votes or by creating proposals.